maddyblue/goread/README.md

 # go read

-a google reader clone built with go on app engine and angularjs
+a google reader clone built with go on app engine and angularjs.
+Try it out at [goread.io](http://www.goread.io)

 ## how to host your own